IdbeHoldL/silex-mvc-skeleton/README.md

 # Getting Started

-Make sure the `composer` is already install on your machine.
+Make sure the `composer` is already installed on your machine.
 If it's not, you can follow [this document](https://getcomposer.org/doc/00-intro.md) or just simple run the:

     curl -sS https://getcomposer.org/installer | php
     mv composer.phar /usr/local/bin/composer